-Since antiquity, the area has been known for its rich silver mines: over time, these mines helped with the setup of a well-organized defensive system, which can still be seen in structures like the Torre dell’Argentiera, the Monte Rocca, the Castellaccio di Gallena and the Torre di Monte Anchiana, certainly the most interesting defense points in the portion of the Stazzema territory associated with mining activity of the Argentiera di Sant’Anna complex.
-Here you’ll find numerous tunnels carved out during the time of the Medici, in the medieval era and even earlier.
+This territory of Versilia was known since ancient times for its rich silver mines which over time encouraged the setting up of a well-organized defensive system.
+Today, that can still be admired in structures such as the Torre dell'Argentiera, Monte Rocca, Castellaccio di Gallena and the Torre di Monte Anchiana which are certainly the most interesting points of defense in the portion of the Stazzemese territory linked to the historic mining area of the Argentiera di Sant'Anna.
+Here, there are tunnels that were dug using chisels in the Middle Ages, at the time of Medici, or even more ancient.

 We’d be remiss not to mention the Sant’Anna di Stazzema massacre, one of the most atrocious Nazi massacres carried out in Italy and memorialized in the Museo della Resistenza.
 For its active role in the resistance and the tragic events that took place in town, Stazzema was decorated with the Medaglia d’oro al Valore Militare (Gold Medal for Gallantry) in 1970.